ankitkuniyal/The-Unspoken-Resume/README.md

-# Ankit Kuniyal | The Unwritten Resume
+# Ankit Kuniyal | The Unspoken Resume

 "Tell us something thats not in your resume", here is it !!!
-The Unwritten Resume, is the story of my journey, my projects, my achievements, my failures, my joys, my sorrows, my love, my hate, my everything.
+The Unspoken Resume, is the story of my journey, my projects, my achievements, my failures, my joys, my sorrows, my love, my hate, my everything.

 ![Portfolio Preview](public/preview.png)